Imnotsure-YT/C-and-stdc-.h-Setup-Walkthrough-on-VSCode-MacOS-/README.md

 -------Downloading Clang-------

 Clang is one compiler that works well with VSCode.
-In case you do not want to use the stdc++.h header file in your code, you could follow this guide:
+In case you do not want to use the stdc++.h header file in your code, you could follow this guide to set up Clang independently:

 https://code.visualstudio.com/docs/cpp/config-clang-mac